ChickenKyiv/awesome-git-article/c-git-workflows-course/Slides2/b-feature-workflow/1-index.md

 The Git Feature Branch Workflow is a composable workflow that can be leveraged by other high-level Git workflows.

-We discussed other Git workflows on the Git workflow overview page.
+We discussed that other Git workflows at slides before.